tsoj/Nalwald/README.md

 ```
 If you can't use the Clang compiler you can omit the `--cc:clang` flag, but it might cause the resulting binary to be slower.

+If you are compiling on Windows and you want to use Clang than you need to replace `--passL:"-flto"` with `--passL:"-flto -fuse-ld=lld"`

 ##### Run:
 ```
 ./Nalwald